Samuel-de-Oliveira/CanUseTimer/README.md

 and the program will start in a black window normaly.

 ### How to open in Linux?
-For a while Linux not have an install version, to run you need to have Python 3.8 or higher installed, after this you need to open your terminal emulator in folder and run the command:
+For a while Linux not have an install version, to run you need to check if you have Python 3.8 or higher installed, after this you need to open your terminal emulator in folder and run the command:

     sudo python3 Main.py